 If you’re curious to find out the number of keywords the post is currently getting traffic from Google, it is ranking for for 69 keywords.

-If you observe the above screenshot carefully (which was taken from SEMrush), you’ll notice a couple of important things about this SEO case study for 2018 to improve Google rankings.
+If you observe the above screenshot carefully (which was taken from Semrush), you’ll notice a couple of important things about this case study for 2024 to improve Google rankings.

 - The average positions for each keyword: Most of the keywords are ranking on first 3 top search results (see the above screenshot) which is the primary reason for generating more traffic from search.